Techniques for knife painting

 The edge of the knife is for painting sharp thin lines: the more paint, the thicker the line, the less paint, the thinner the line.
 Generally, if you cannot persuade the paint to come off the edge of the knife, you will need to add more walnut oil until it does.
 Lines generally need more walnut oil.

-Picking up the paint
+How to pick up the paint

 Use the bottom side of the knife to hold the paint.
 Swipe it up from the palette on either the right, left, tip or edge of the knife.
 Place the paint on the portion of the knife you want to pull the paint from.

-Cleaning your knife
+How to clean your knife

 Cleaning your painting knife is simple with a paper towel.
 Use the same towel as long as you can, until it is too full of discarded paint.
 Then dispose of your towels in a lidded metal tin, which should have some water in it.
 M. Graham oil paints are made with vegetable oil and are safe to carry on aircraft.

-Here is a quick start to a few basic marks you can paint with the knife
+A quick start to a few basic marks you can paint with the knife

-Load the paint to the underneath side and tip of the knife then pull straight down with even pressure.
+Using the tip of the knife, load the paint to the underneath side and tip of the knife then pull straight down with even pressure.

 Daryl is a US-based artist and tutor.
 Email [email protected] if you have any questions about this article.
 Daryl’s latest book, Painting Knife Explained, is available from www.lulu.com/spotlight/plein_air.
 Find out more about Daryl on his website at www.darylurig.com